Shadoe Stevens: 1970s and the rise to fame

-In 1984, Stevens entered an inpatient treatment facility in order to overcome a drug problem that had plagued him since the late 1960s.
+In 1984, Stevens entered an inpatient treatment facility to overcome his longtime drug addiction.

 Acting career

 Stevens acted for the first time when he was coerced into auditioning for Arthur Miller's After the Fall at the University of Arizona.
 He not only won a role, he got the demanding lead of Quentin, who is virtually never off the stage.
 One local reviewer said, the young performer "commanded the stage with a commanding voice."

-He contributed several deadpan readings of absurd material for The Kentucky Fried Movie and then gained national recognition as the announcer for two incarnations of Hollywood Squares (the 1986–1989 and the first 4 seasons of the 1998-2004 version), appearing in the middle square of the bottom row and guest hosting for a week during the final season of the 1980s version, and guest-announcing during the second "Game Show Week" in the final season of the 1990s run.
+He contributed several deadpan readings of absurd material for The Kentucky Fried Movie and then gained national recognition as the announcer for two incarnations of Hollywood Squares (the 1986–1989 and the first 4 seasons of the 1998–2004 version), appearing in the middle square of the bottom row and guest hosting for a week during the final season of the 1980s version, and guest-announcing during the second "Game Show Week" in the final season of the 1990s run.
 He also became known for playing Kenny Beckett on the sitcom Dave's World (1993–1997) and serving as announcer for the Fender Bender 500 segments of Wake, Rattle, and Roll.
 He appeared as himself on an episode of The Larry Sanders Show and also on Caroline in the City.
 In 1988, he starred in the film Traxx.
 In 1990, Stevens also starred as the title character on the TV series Max Monroe: Loose Cannon.
 In 1992, he made a small appearance in the comedy film Mr. Saturday Night.
-In 1996, he provided the voice for Doc Samson in The Incredible Hulk.
+In 1996, he voiced Doc Samson in The Incredible Hulk.

 In 1999, he had a cameo in a season 9 episode of Beverly Hills, 90210, playing Sonny Sharp, a former top radio DJ who befriends David Silver.

-In late 2005, Stevens was hired to be The Late Late Show's announcer, a position he held until the end of March 2015 when the production contract with then-Late Late Show producer Worldwide Pants ran out at the end of a two-month interregnum of guest hosts.
+In late 2005, Stevens was hired to be The Late Late Show's announcer, a position he held until the end of March 2015 when the production contract with producer Worldwide Pants ran out at the end of a two-month interregnum of guest hosts.
 As part of an April Fool's Day hosting swap, Stevens announced for The Price Is Right with Craig Ferguson hosting while Drew Carey with his Price is Right announcer George Gray hosted The Late Late Show on April 1, 2014.
-Shadoe continues to work with Ferguson as the announcer on the History Channel's Join or Die with Craig Ferguson, and as of February 2017 on The Craig Ferguson Show on SiriusXM radio.
+Stevens continues to work with Ferguson as the announcer on the History Channel's Join or Die with Craig Ferguson, and as of February 2017 on The Craig Ferguson Show on SiriusXM radio.

-In July 2015, Stevens was named the primary continuity announcer for Tribune Media's classic television subchannel network, Antenna TV, filling a position vacant since the death of fellow DJ and announcer Gary Owens on February 12, 2015.
+In July 2015, Stevens became the primary continuity announcer for Tribune Media's television network Antenna TV, replacing Gary Owens, who died in February.

 He is also the author of a series of children's books.
 The first, released in 2006, was called The Big Galoot.